 Lisa exclusively represents management in labor & employment matters, and has experience in a diverse group of industries, including healthcare, pharmaceutical, information technology, education, airline, manufacturing, automobile, legal, housing, construction, arts, professional sports, propane, banking, real estate, financial, hospitality, and retail.

 An important focus of Lisa's practice is litigation avoidance and identifying problems before they occur.
-To this end, she has assisted many clients in designing and implementing personnel policies and procedures; drafting employment, consulting, and non-competition agreements; conducting internal audits to identify potential legal problems; investigating sexual harassment and other unlawful discrimination charges; training supervisors regarding compliance with all applicable labor and employment laws; and managing employee terminations.
+To this end, she has assisted our clients in handling complex COVID-19 and pandemic related issues; designing and implementing personnel policies and procedures; drafting employment, consulting, and non-competition agreements; conducting internal audits to identify potential legal problems; investigating sexual harassment and other unlawful discrimination charges; training supervisors regarding compliance with all applicable labor and employment laws; and managing employee terminations.
 On a daily basis, Lisa provides advice to clients concerning all aspects of the employment relationship, such as: reductions-in-force; employee discipline, evaluation and discharge; wage and hour practices; accommodation of disabilities; family and medical leave; drug abuse and testing; and workplace privacy and data security.
 In addition, Lisa appears before the EEOC and state and local EEO agencies to handle charges or complaints of discrimination, and works with in-house legal counsel and human resource professionals to prepare position statements and produce other data designed to prevent potential lawsuits.

 Lisa also has considerable expertise in all areas of traditional labor law, including management of company responses to union organizational campaigns (both corporate campaigns and election petitions), representation of employers during representation case hearings before the National Labor Relations Board, training supervisors to avoid unfair labor practice charges, litigation of unfair labor practice charges, prevention and management of picketing and strikes, negotiation of collective bargaining agreements, development of policies and procedures to maintain a union-free workplace, arbitrating grievances, managing union decertifications, and establishing positive working relationships with unions already representing clients’ employees.
 In addition, Lisa counsels clients on union avoidance and has conducted hundreds of seminars for clients and professional organizations on how to remain union-free.